bennojoy/mongo_mongod/README.md

 This roles helps to install and configure the mongod daemon.
 This role can be used to install a standalone mongod daemon or a replicated mongod set.

-In addition to that if combined with other roles like mongoc, mongos, mongodb_shard this can used to build a production grade mongodb cluster with multi replication master and shards.
+In addition to that if combined with other roles like mongo_mongoc, mongo_mongos, mongo_shard this can used to build a production grade mongodb cluster with multi replication master and shards.